eaylward8/meetmap/README.md

 * Google Maps Javascript API for all things map-related
 * jQuery for making AJAX requests to Meetup's API
 * Bootstrap for layout & stylin'
+* Gulp for automated builds

 ####Features
 * Find Meetups based on your location and preferred search radius.
 * MeetMap shows Meetups happening over the next 3 days (up to 30 will be returned).
 * Click on a map marker to see details for that Meetup.
 * Click on a green Meetup Panel (right side of page) to show its corresponding map marker.

+####What's next?
+* Meetup API - Switch from API key signatures to OAuth for more interesting queries (category, date, etc.).
+* Google Maps - Show distance between user location and currently selected Meetup marker
+* Database - Implement ability for users to save meetups (currently MeetMap is front-end only).